Natural gas meter installation tips for diaphragm meters

 Natural Gas Meter Installation

-The meter installation must comply with local building and safety codes, state and federal regulations, including Title 49 of the Code of Federal Regulations, which suggests that each meter be accessible so that it can easily be read, inspected, maintained or replaced.
-The meter should be protected from corrosion through electrical isolation, and other damage, whether installed inside or outside.
+The meter installation must comply with local building and safety codes, state and federal regulations, including Title 49 of the Code of Federal Regulations, which suggests that each meter be accessible to be read, inspected, maintained, or replaced easily.
+The meter should be protected from corrosion through electrical isolation and other damage, whether installed inside or outside.
 Additionally, the meter must be in a well-ventilated area and more than three feet away from any ignition or heat source.

-- Diaphragm meters are not recommended to be used below -30°F or above 120°F.
+- Diaphragm meters are not recommended for use below -30°F or above 120°F.

 - Meters read flow positively in one direction, and that direction is marked on the meter casting “inlet.”